jenschlot/IBM-Bluemix-DevOps-Documentation/glossary/index.md

 <a name="E"></a>
 ##E

+<a name="eclipse"></a>
+**Eclipse**
+An open-source initiative that provides independent software vendors (ISVs) and other tool developers with a standard platform for developing plug-compatible application development tools.

 <a name="epic"></a>
 **epic**
 In agile development, a work item that defines a big use case with a large or unknown amount